quangthangisme/tp/docs/DeveloperGuide.md

    Use case ends.

-**Use case 36: List all subcommands by feature**
+**Use case 36: List all commands by item**

 **MSS**
-1. User requests to list all subcommands of a feature.
+1. User requests to list all commands of an item.
-2. TC displays all subcommands of that feature.
+2. TC displays all commands of that item.

    Use case ends.

 **Extensions**
 * 1a.
-The given feature is invalid.
+The given item is unrecognized (i.e. Not a contact, todo or event).
     * 1a1.
 TC displays an error message.

       Use case resumes at step 1.

-**Use case 37: List help message of a subcommand**
+**Use case 37: List help message of a specific command**

 **MSS**
-1. User requests to see help message of a subcommand of a specific feature.
+1. User requests to see help message of a command of a specific item.
 2. TC displays the help message.

    Use case ends.

 **Extensions**
 * 1a.
-The given feature is unrecognized.
+The given item is unrecognized (i.e. Not a contact, todo or event).
     * 1a1.
 TC displays an error message.

       Use case resumes at step 1.
 * 1b.
-The given subcommand is unrecognized.
+The given command is unrecognized.
     * 1b1.
 TC displays an error message.

       Use case resumes at step 1.